TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/BTT_Kraken/3.5/btt_kraken_h723_canfd_3_5.md

 {% include image.html file="toolboard_canfd.png" url="<https://teamgloomy.github.io/images/toolboard_canfd.png>" alt="Toolboard CAN-FD wiring" caption="Toolboard CAN-FD wiring" %}

-Please ensure that you have the two jumpers installed as shown below if you are using this board as a mainboard or if it is the last expansion board on the CANbus.
+Please ensure that you have the jumper installed as shown below if you are using this board as a mainboard or if it is the last expansion board on the CANbus.

 {% include image.html file="btt_kraken_can_resistor.png" url="<https://teamgloomy.github.io/images/btt_kraken_can_resistor.png>" alt="BTT Kraken CAN-FD 120ohm Resistors" caption="BTT Kraken CAN-FD 120ohm Resistors" %}